 In all of these surgeries, a drain tube is inserted near the surgery site to remove fluid that may build up around the prostate shell.
 Fluid collects in a bulb attached to the end of the tube on the outside of your body.

 You’ll have to stay in the hospital for several days after surgery.
 You should be able to drink and eat as normal soon after.

 While recovering in the hospital, you will have:

 - dressings over your incision sites

+This procedure has a high success rate.
 You should fully recover in about six weeks and regain normal urinary function.